You could be amazed at how easy it is to be unaware of your water heater’s age, or how hard it can be to spot a problem before it results in damage.

-If you discover puddles or dark patches near your water heater, it’s a wise time to consider getting a replacement unit ASAP.
+If you discover puddles or dark areas near your water heater, it’s a wise time to consider buying a new unit as soon as possible.

-These leaks are typically created by little cracks in the tank itself.
-The longer you disregard it, the more likely you’ll run into a dilemma when the tank gives out.
-(You can stop a messy tank failure down the road by upgrading to a tankless water heater, which doesn’t store water.)
+These leaks are typically caused by small cracks in the tank itself.
+The longer you disregard it, the more likely you’ll run into a crisis when the tank malfunctions.
+(You can stop a messy tank failure later on by upgrading to a tankless water heater, which doesn’t store water.)

-Water damage is costly to fix and a trouble you shouldn’t have to deal with.
+Water damage is expensive to repair and a trouble you shouldn’t have to worry about.

-If your water heater is , or in dire need of pro repairs, reach out to the Chief/Bauer Service Experts technicians at 217-689-2469.
-You could also request an appointment by contacting us online.
+If your water heater is , or in dire need of pro repairs, call the Chief/Bauer Service Experts technicians at 217-689-2469.
+You can also request an appointment by contacting us online.